IAMconsortium/pyam/paper/paper.md

     color='magenta'
 )

-# Finally, plot temperature data based on these categories,
+# Temperature data can be plotted directly based on these categories,
 # shading areas between lowest and highest values for each category,
 # and providing minimum/maximum ranges of final-year data
 (df